tcd-2025-gdp8/gdp8/README.md

 TLDR: to run the app locally it is enough to run `./scripts/run-localprod` from the main project directory.
 Once the server has fully started, the app can then be accessed through the browser by navigating to `localhost`.

 Details about the provided run scripts are outlined [below](#detailed-description-of-the-run-scripts).
-Details regarding the integration with external services are provided in the ["Supplying credentials for external services" section](#supplying-credentials-for-external-services).
+Details regarding the integration with external services are provided in the [*Supplying credentials for external services* section](#supplying-credentials-for-external-services).

 ### Detailed description of the run scripts